Stormont Estate: points of interest

 Barrage balloon anchors

-There are barrage balloon anchor points on the right hand side of the Prince of Wales Avenue which were used to protect Parliament Buildings during World War Two.
-The anchor points are regularly inspected and painted to make sure they are preserved.
+There are barrage balloon anchor points on the right-hand side of the Prince of Wales Avenue which were used to protect Parliament Buildings during the Second World War.

 WWII bomb crater